 Sedgwick County is governed by a five-member Board of County Commissioners (BOCC) that meets in regular weekly sessions with the exception of the last Wednesday of every month.
 Commissioners are elected according to geographical area (districts) and serve fouryear terms with those terms overlapping.
 The Commissioners are full-time County officials and perform all executive, legislative, and policy-related functions.
 The Board also governs Sedgwick County Fire District 1, a separate special-purpose local government.
 The Chairman of the Board is elected by the Commissioners and serves a one-year term, January through December.
-The BOCC is comprised of the following individuals, including those Commissioners assuming office in 2019 and those Commissioners whose terms end in 2019:
+The BOCC is comprised of the following individuals:

 Commissioner District Term Expires

-Dave Unruh 1st District January 2019

-Pete Meitzner 1st District January 2024
+Pete Meitzner, Chairman 1st District January 2024

 Michael O'Donnell II 2nd District January 2021

-David Dennis, Chairman 3rd District January 2021
+David Dennis 3rd District January 2021

-Richard Ranzau 4th District January 2019

 Lacey Cruse 4th District January 2024

 Jim How ell 5th District January 2024